BolinPan/Wedge_Restricted_Curvelet/README.md

 - **3D Curvelet Transform:** CPU implementaion

-Note: We can only upload codes for wedge restricted Curvelet transform for data reconstruction.
-Implementation of other reconstruction methods are a part of a larger imagereconstruction toolbox which we are working on releasing in the future
+Note: We can only upload codes of wedge restricted Curvelet transform for data reconstruction.
+Implementations of other reconstruction methods are a part of a larger image reconstruction toolbox which we are working on releasing in the future.

 ###### Thank you for using our code, kindly report any suggestion to the corresponding author.